Ulbora/Six910-ui/README.md

-# 66GoCart UI
+# UlboraCart UI The Speeding Fast Cart
 An open source ecommerce platform server for building online shopping cart systems; written in golang.
 This is the user's storefront and admin panel.

-This project is intended to be the storefront UI that works with 66GoCart REST implementation of a hosted ecommerce solution.
+This project is intended to be the storefront UI that works with UlboraCart REST implementation of a hosted ecommerce solution.

-1. Users of 66GoCart UI, together with 66GoCart will be able to customize templates just like other hosted solutions.
+1. Users of UlboraCart UI, together with UlboraCart will be able to customize templates just like other hosted solutions.
 2. Templates can either be written in Golang templating or use a JavaScript framework like Angular or React.
 3. REST services will be used to expose all cart functionality.